 Compute resource management

-Tools for advanced compute resource management and controlling compute zones are located in the Control Panel's Settings menu (Settings > Compute resources, and Settings > Compute zones).
+Tools for advanced Compute resource management and controlling Compute zones are located in the Control Panel's Settings menu (Settings > Compute resources, and Settings > Compute resource Zones).
 For details, refer to the Compute resource Settings section of this guide.

 - View Compute Resource Settings

 - Create VMware Compute resource

 - Edit CloudBoot Compute Resource

 - Manage Compute Resource Networks